 Every evening just on sunset the hundreds of fruit bats take to the sky over Katherine Gorge providing for a unique silhouette photo against the bright orange sky.

 8. Mindil Beach, Darwin

-Darwin would be in our top three places to see the sunset in Australia and Mindil Beach is probably the most popular location, especially during the Thursday night market when hundreds hit the beach to watch the sun sink below the horizon.
+Darwin in the Northern Territory would be in our top three places to see the sunset in Australia and Mindil Beach is probably the most popular location, especially during the Thursday night market when hundreds hit the beach to watch the sun sink below the horizon.

 9. Cullen Bay, Darwin

 Cullen Bay is more of an upmarket neighbourhood to stay in Darwin and the sunsets certainly don’t disappoint.